|Glass produced from a high level radioactive waste simulant.|

 "It depends on its composition, how complex it is and what it contains," Goel said.
 "If we know the chemical composition of the nuclear waste coming out from those plants, we can definitely work on it."

-Materials provided by Rutgers University.
+The above story is based on Materials provided by Rutgers University.